ursgasser/Accurate-detection-of-spherical-objects-in-a-complex-background/README.md

 find_spheres_y2.pro: B&Y method in the paper given above.

 See the IDL code in the files 'img_4769_example.txt' and 'img_4400_example.txt' for particle-detection examples.
 Calculated images are used in these two examples and the determined positions can be compared with the known positions of the spheres.
-Both the $B\&\nabla$ and B&Y methods are used with and without fracshift and suppression of bridges to compare methods.
+Both the B&$\nabla$ and B&Y methods are used with and without fracshift and suppression of bridges to compare methods.
+An example of the B&Y method with a measured confocal image is given in file 'img_asm533_example.txt'.